 Essential tip: Take the time to ask people what they think about your page.
 Use simple usability test services to measure visitors’ first impressions and fix all the things they dislike.

 2. Improve product pages

-The obvious truth is that the main goal of any e-commerce website is sales.
+The obvious truth is that the main goal of any e-commerce website is driving online sales.
 And a compelling product page makes all the difference between a sale and a quick bounce.

 In this context, a product page should be an equivalent of interacting with a sales person in the physical store.
 It should let your customers visualize themselves using the product.